Home » How To » How to Clean A Dishwasher: An In-Depth Guide

 The interiors will have a lot of areas for food bits, limescale, and mold to hide.

-Make a cleaning solution with equal parts white vinegar and warm water, and make sure to have more vinegar and baking soda paste handy.
+Make a cleaning solution by mixing equal parts white vinegar and warm water in a dishwasher-safe bowl.
+Make sure to have more vinegar and baking soda paste handy.

 Next, look for any obvious stains.
 Rub the baking soda paste into any you find, and leave it to soak for an hour.
 Then, clean all the components with the vinegar solution.

 Use the toothpick and toothbrush to get into those tight crevices.
-Pay special attention to the filter, silverware holder, and any areas that move (like the wheels) as it is easy for food to become trapped in these areas, and scrub away any remaining food or stains.
+Pay special attention to the filter, silverware holder, and any areas that move (like the wheels).
+It’s common to find leftover food in these areas.
+So, you’ll want to scrub away any remaining food or stains.

 Step 6: Do A 2nd Short Cycle Wash